Wi-fi or 3G and 4G tablets - should you pay more?

 Read on to decide which type of tablet to go for.
 Or if you simply want to see which models impressed in our tests then head straight to our Best Buy tablets guide.

 Is wi-fi enough?

-If you're mostly planning on using your tablet in the house or at work, then a wi-fi only model will fit the bill.
-And wi-fi connection is available in loads of other locations too – sometimes known as hotspots – from many cafes and libraries, to certain trains and supermarkets.
-Sometimes you may have to pay for access, but it is often free.
+If you expect to mainly use your tablet at home or at work, then a wi-fi only model will fit the bill.
+As we noted above, these tablets are cheaper and you don't have to worry about data charges or network coverage.
+And you won't really be limited to your home or office - wi-fi connections are available in many other locations too, from cafes and libraries, to many trains and supermarkets.
+You may have to pay for access, but often it's free.

 Are 3G and 4G tablets worthwhile?